jtl5770/goleds/README.md

 is only one continuous stripe, regardless of how many LED segments are configured for the system.
-In the example above, the producers see a LED stripe of 165 LEDs (index 0 - 164) that can be illuminated and colored independently (but only does mapped to a LED segment will be visible).
+In the example above, the producers see a LED stripe of 165 LEDs (index 0 - 164) that can be illuminated and colored independently (but only those mapped to a LED segment will be visible).

 The most important producer is the `sensorledproducer` - each sensor